C’est La Vie Champagne Barge cruise. Meaux to Chalon en Champagne

 Return to the C’est La Vie for dinner aboard.

 Cruise to Chateau Thierry

-After another delicious breakfast, cruise to Chateau Thierry through a gorgeous landscape of villages, vineyards, pastures and forests.
+After another delicious breakfast, the next stop on our Champagne Barge cruise is to Chateau Thierry through a gorgeous landscape of villages, vineyards, pastures and forests.
 Nestled into the champagne-producing slopes, this ancient town is associated with the Frankish king Charles Martel whose castle here was built in the 8th century and Joan of Arc who entered through the town gates in 1421.

 Afternoon excursion to nearby World War I sites.
 Belleau Wood was the scene of the second battle of the Marne in spring 1918, which ended the last German offensive of World War I. The cost was 8,000 American troops killed, missing or wounded.
 Overlooking Chateau Thierry is the massive French-American Friendship Monument and the Aisne-Marne American Cemetery.

 Morning cruise on the River Marne, through scenery that could have been painted by the Impressionists.
 Vineyards, fields and farmhouses cling to distant hills, while villages and gardens line the river.
 After lunch take a short drive to visit famed champagne producer Moet & Chandon in Epernay.
 This elite company was founded in 1743 by Claude Moet and was characterized from the beginning by international markets and such high-level contacts as Madame Pompadour and Napoleon.
 Now it dominates Epernay with a complex of historic buildings and a billion bottles of bubbly stored in eighteen miles of tunnels!
 We’ll tour and then taste!